tue-es/benchmarks/README.md

 *   [Documentation](https://github.com/tue-es/benchmarks/wiki/documentation "Documentation")
 *   [Publications](https://github.com/tue-es/benchmarks/wiki/publications "Publications")

+## Prerequisite ##
+This code has been tested under Linux, but is intended to be cross-platform.
+Additionally, cmake is used to configure the compilation script.
+In short, what you need is:
+* Linux (or Linux-like) system
+* cmake (version 2.6 or higher)

 ## Quick Start ##
 For a quick start, below is a short description to compile and run the benchmark.